Engaging College Histories

 - The Perry House Oral History Project, funded by the College through a Digital Scholarship Grant from Library and Information Services, seeks to build an oral history of Perry House, the home of the Black Cultural Center and a student residence from 1973-2012.
 Supported by staff from the Pensby Center for Inclusion and Community Development, Enid Cook ’31 Center, and College Archivist Allison Mills, students have conducted an initial set of 12 oral histories and launched the project website in February 2021.

-- During 2020-2021, the College has provided support to develop an exhibit to celebrate the centennial of the Summer School for Women Workers in Industry, which took place at Bryn Mawr most years between 1921-1938.
-Beck Morawski ’21 is working with College Archives to research and design the exhibit, which is scheduled to open in April 2021.
+- For Roses, Too: During 2020-2021, the College provided support to develop an exhibit to celebrate the centennial of the Summer School for Women Workers in Industry, which took place at Bryn Mawr most years between 1921-1938.
+Beck Morawski ’21 worked with College Archives to research and design the exhibit, which is also shared in the Alumnae Bulletin.